How to Overcome Obstacles to Achieve Your Goals

 The worst attitude you can have is one fueled by fear as this can lead to inaction.
 We naturally fear the consequences of our actions; and when obstacles arise, no action can have even greater ramifications to your success.
 If no action is a viable solution, then recognize that “no action” is an actionable decision.

-As I’ve stressed, you”ll find that taking the right actions to overcome obstacles will be far easier with the right attitude, and this includes where you focus your attention.
+You’ll find that taking the right actions to overcome obstacles will be far easier with the right attitude, and this includes where you focus your attention.
 Focus on the goal, not the obstacle.
-If your goal is to grow your Martial Arts school by 50 students by the end of 2012, focus and plan on that end goal.
+If your goal is to grow your martial arts student base by 50 students by the end of the year, focus and plan on that end goal.
 Be prepared for obstacles but don’t let them derail you.

-The specific actions you take are largely dependent on the challenge facing you, but here is what I find helpful when obstacles arise:
+The specific actions you take are largely dependent on the challenge facing you, but here are some helpful pointers to keep in mind when obstacles arise:

-- Your mind likes questions, so ask yourself if there is a way to avoid the obstacle.
-Can you circumvent it by taking a different course of action but still stay on the path towards your goal.
+2. Your mind likes questions, so ask yourself if there is a way to avoid the obstacle.
+Can you circumvent it by taking a different course of action, but still stay on the path towards your goal?